 Remember that you will spend the whole session straining your core muscles, arms, back, and shoulders attempting to stay on your board and paddle.
-When combined, all these give you some effective cardio workout.
+When combined, all these give you some effective cardio workouts.

 You may start with an easy run and a few jumping jacks to keep your blood pumping.
 Follow up with a few crouches and standing lunges to loosen up legs, knees, and lower back.

-As a beginner, you might throw your arms around too much as you try to rotate your upper body left and right, bend down and back up.
+As a beginner, you might throw your arms around too much as you try to rotate your upper body left and right, bend down, and back up.
 These movements could get your muscles strained in the end.
 Don’t regret and understand the importance of warming up a day after your session.
-Warm-up before and after your ride!
+Warm up before and after your ride!

 Step 7.
 Pop Slowly but Surely On Your Board

-After stretching and warming-up, your next goal is to be able to pop up on your surfboard once out on the waters.
+After stretching and warming up, your next goal is to be able to pop up on your surfboard once out on the waters.
 Practice, as they say, makes perfect.
 Do it by drawing your board’s shape on the sand, lying down inside the form you drew, and getting up by pushing off with your hands sans your knees touching the sand.

 In your first few tries, you may find yourself in some strange stance with your feet very close or far apart from one another.
 The secret is to keep trying until you land directly in the proper posture – like a comfortable pose on a surf or skateboard.

 Obviously, popping on sand is way easier than on a surfboard in the water that’s less stable.
-This simulation is a good practice and can help you a lot once you are on the swells.
+This simulation is good practice and can help you a lot once you are on the swells.

 Step 8.
 Paddle.
 Paddle.
 Paddle.